Are Impact Wrenches Worth Buying? August 12 2022

 Impact wrenches are supposed to make quick work of getting fasteners on and off.
 They can loosen rusty bolts and spin them off quickly after they are loosened.
 And with battery improvements in recent history, impact wrenches also come in more and more powerful battery-powered versions, so you don't have to buy an air compressor or drag an air hose around like you do with a pneumatic impact wrench.

 Before I had any kind of impact wrench, I would commonly use the hammer-on-wrench technique.
 For stubborn bolts, I would put a box-end wrench on the fastener and then whack the other end of the wrench with a dead blow hammer to get it loosened.
 It's quite effective, and is a lot safer on your knuckles than just pushing or pulling on the wrench as hard as you can.
-For really stubborn bolts, I sometimes substitute a 5 pound mini-sledge hammer, but I try to avoid it because this is hard on the wrench.
+For really stubborn bolts, I sometimes substitute a 5 pound mini-sledge hammer, but I try to avoid it because this can potentially damage the wrench.
 Otherwise, I would use a breaker bar to break stubborn bolts free.
 Once loose, I'd typically use a ratchet or ratcheting wrench to spin off the nut or bolt reasonably quickly.
 Once free-spinning, I'd just use my fingers to spin the nut or bolt off the rest of the way.

 Before getting an air compressor and an impact wrench, I bought a battery-powered impact wrench.
 It wasn't a game-changer, because it didn't have enough torque to loosen some of the tighter bolts.
 I'd estimate that about 40 pound feet was about the max it could dish out.
 It did have the benefit of not needing to drag an air hose around the work area.
 As a caveat, battery-powered impact wrenches have gotten much more powerful in the time since I bought my battery-powered impact wrench.
 Today's latest and greatest can dish out more torque and stay juiced longer, so take my personal experience with a grain of salt.